Does Medicare Cover Vitamin D Testing?

 Medicare Part B and Medicare Advantage plans cover a wide range of clinical laboratory tests, including blood work, if your physician orders them.
 This may include vitamin D screenings, particularly for populations that have an increased risk of a deficiency.

 However, because a vitamin D screening isn’t typically performed with routine blood work, your doctor may need to prove it’s medically necessary before it's considered reimbursable.
 This may require supporting documentation such as proof of a medical condition known to cause vitamin D deficiency or a detailed list of symptoms that may indicate a deficiency.
+This will be documented with an ICD 10 code for vitamin D deficiency.

 If the vitamin D screening is approved, testing must be done in a Medicare-approved laboratory.
 Original Medicare typically pays 20% of the cost as long as the beneficiary has met their applicable deductible.
 Medicare Advantage Plans may provide additional coverage, depending on the individual plan and carrier.